 Special educational provision is educational or training provision that is additional to, or different from, that made generally for other children or young people of the same age by mainstream schools.

 At Heavers Farm Primary School we believe that each and every pupil has the right to equality of access to, and achievement in, an educational setting that will enable them to reach their full potential.
 The school will work hard to ensure the necessary provision is made for any pupil with SEND.
-In doing so we will fulfill the statutory duties and best prac-tice guidelines set out in the Department of Education Code of Practice for SEND (September 2014)

 WHO DO I CONTACT TO FIND OUT MORE?